Weekend at Bernie's: Reception

+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.

 Peter Travers of Rolling Stone called the film "tasteless" and "crude" and felt that in the end it was impossible to "drag one tired joke around for nearly two hours.
 Like Bernie, the movie ends up dead on its feet."
 Roger Ebert echoed this sentiment, arguing that movies centered on dead bodies are rarely funny.
 Ebert gave the film 1 out of 4 stars, stating "Weekend at Bernie's makes two mistakes: It gives us a joke that isn't very funny, and it expects the joke to carry an entire movie."

 The film grossed $30 million at the box office and was profitable on home video.

 The film has remained popular in part because of repeated showings on cable television.
 People described it as having "aged into something close to respectability".
-The film's plot has become a metaphor for similar situations in which a person's condition is hidden by others, such as the health of Donald Trump during his second term as President.
+The film's plot has become a metaphor for similar situations in which a person's health or mental condition is hidden by others, such as the health of Joe Biden during his 2024 reelection campaign or Mitch McConnell during June and July of 2026.